astronomer/astronomer-cosmos/docs/dbt/configuration.rst

 Cosmos enables you to receive warning notifications from tests and process them using a callback function.
 The ``on_warning_callback`` parameter adds two extra context variables to the callback function: ``test_names`` and ``test_results``.
 ``test_names`` contains the names of the tests that generated a warning, while ``test_results`` holds the corresponding test results at the same index.
-Both are List of strings.
+Both the ``test_names`` and ``test_results`` variables are lists of strings.

-Example:
+For example, the following code snippet shows how to send a Slack message when a warning occurs:

 .. code-block:: python

-   from cosmos.providers.dbt import DbtDag from airflow.providers.slack.hooks.slack_webhook import SlackWebhookHook
+   from cosmos.providers.dbt import DbtDag from airflow.providers.slack.hooks.slack_webhook import SlackWebhookHook from airflow.utils.context import Context

-    def warning_callback_func(context):
+    def warning_callback_func(context: Context):
         tests = context.get('test_names')
         results = context.get('test_results')